Skip to content

 Answer: Olympus Mons on Mars, about 13.6 miles (21.9 km) tall and 373 miles (600 km) in diameter.

-Why it stumps people: Earth doesn’t hold this record.
+Why Earth feels like the safe pick: Earth doesn’t hold this record.
 Not even close.
-Olympus Mons is nearly three times the height of Mount Everest and roughly the size of France.
-Mars’s lower gravity and lack of tectonic plates allowed the volcano to grow continuously for billions of years.
+Olympus Mons stands nearly three times the height of Mount Everest and spreads roughly across the area of France.
+Mars’s lower gravity and missing tectonic plates let the volcano keep growing for billions of years.

 33. What is the Great Red Spot?
 (Hard)